Kagweitis/alx-system_engineering-devops/0x02-shell_redirections/README.md

 22-users_and_homes Write a script that displays all users and their home directories, sorted by users 100-empty_casks command that finds all empty files and directories in the current directory and all sub-directories.
 101-gifsscript that lists all the files with a .gif extension in the current directory and all its sub-directories.
+102-acrostic script that decodes acrostics that use the first letter of each line